Generalizing matrix representations to fully heterochronous ranked tree shapes: Theorems

 Next we prove that the conditions are sufficient.
-It is easier to work with the $\mathbf{D}$ and $\mathbf{E}$ matrices, rather than work directly with the $\mathbf{F}$-matrix.
+It is easier to work with the $\mathbf{D}$- and $\mathbf{E}$-matrices than directly with the $\mathbf{F}$-matrix.
 Suppose $F$ is a matrix satisfying the conditions in the statement of the theorem.
 Let $D$ and $E$ be the matrices defined by \eqref{eq.matrix_bijections_df_ed}.
-We show that $E$ is the offset adjacency matrix of some totally ranked tree shape.
+We show that $E$ is the offset adjacency matrix of some totally ranked tree shape, i.e., $E_{i,j} = A_{j,i+1}$ where $A$ is the adjacency matrix.
+Recall that in the adjacency matrix, entry $A_{j,i+1}=1$ if nodes with ranks $j$ and $i+1$ are connected by an edge.
 This requires verifying the following conditions for $E$: \begin{enumerate}[label=(\roman*)] \item Each $E_{i,j}\in\{0,1\}$, as these are the only valid entries of an adjacency matrix. \item Each row sums to $1$, $\sum_{j=0}^i E_{i,j}=1$, as no node has multiple parents and there is exactly one event (coalescent or sampling) at each event time. \item Each column sums to $0$ or $2$, $\sum_{i=j}^{2n-3} E_{i,j}\in\{0,2\}$, as the tree is binary. \end{enumerate} This will complete the proof, as we can read the ranked tree shape from the matrix $E$.

-By the definitions of the matrices $E$ and $D$, along with condition \ref{item.positional}\ref{item.remaining}, we have
+By the definitions of the matrices $E$ and $D$, along with Condition \ref{item.positional}\ref{item.remaining}, we have

 which is \ref{item.E.values}.
 With \ref{item.positional}\ref{item.subdiagonal}, or \ref{item.positional}\ref{item.diagonal} when $i=2n-3$, we have

 which is \ref{item.E.rows}.
 By \ref{item.positional}\ref{item.subdiagonal} and \ref{item.positional}\ref{item.diagonal}, we have